Modulation Schemes for Functionalized Vesicle-based MC Transmitters: Conclusion and Future Work

 \subsection{Calculation of $\ChinEq$ for $n = 3$}

 The equilibrium $\Hplus$ concentration, $\ChinEq$, is the solution to

-where $a$ and $b$ capture the flux caused by the pumps and the leakage and are defined in \cite[Eq.
+with auxiliary variables $x_1 = \ghsym \frac{\CsinNot}{\CsinNot + \Km}$ and $x_2 = \KmH^n$.
+The parameters $a$ and $b$ capture the influence of the proton flux caused by the pumps and leakage as defined in \cite[Eq.
 (10)]{tomDieck2025}.
-The second part of \eqref{eq:tload1} captures $\ihsym{t}$, i.e., \eqref{eq:hill}. \Cref{eq:tload1} corresponds to a net flux of 0 of $\Hplus$ between the in- and outside of the vesicle at a given \ac{SM} concentration.
-We will derive $\ChinEq$ for the special case $n = 3$, which is used in this paper.
-With auxiliary variables $x_1 = \ghsym \frac{\CsinNot}{\CsinNot + \Km}, x_2 = \KmH^n$, solving \eqref{eq:tload1} for $\Tload$ yields
+The second part of \eqref{eq:tload1} captures the proton flux caused by the symporters $\ihsym{t}$, i.e., \eqref{eq:hill}.
+Therefore, \eqref{eq:tload1} corresponds to a net flux of 0 of $\Hplus$ between the in- and outside of the vesicle at a given \ac{SM} concentration.
+As \eqref{eq:tload1} cannot be solved for arbitrary $\Hill$, we derive $\ChinEq$ for the special case of $n = 3$ as this value is used in this paper.
+Solving \eqref{eq:tload1} at a specific $\CsinNot$ for $\ChinEq$ yields

 \allowdisplaybreaks

 The valid solution to \eqref{eq:chineq} satisfies $\ChinEq \ge 0$ and $\ChinEq \in \mathbb{R}$, where $\mathbb{R}$ denotes the set of real numbers.